isomerpages/moe-sst/_student-admission/S3 Admission.md

 #### (d) How to apply?

 **(I) Complete application online:**
-Applicants are to complete the&nbsp;[online application form](https://form.gov.sg/6332543aeb453b0012ecb898) to indicate their interest.
+Applicants are to complete the online application form (Link will made available on 9 Oct) to indicate their interest.

 **(II) Submit S2 End-of-Year Results:**